wp-plugins/nvd3-visualisations/readme.txt

 == Screenshots ==

-1. Charts gallery showing out neatly on the same page of WP's blog.
+1. Chart Picker Helps to Decide which Visualization to Use.
-2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.
+2. 4 FAST STEPS of New Chart: 1)CLONE from Picker, 2)FEED IN Own Data, 3)EDIT Draft of Post/Page Normally, 4)PUBLISH It.
-3. Same Data Set on 4 Different Ways by Using Chart's Picker
+3. Same Data Set on 4 Different Ways by Using Chart's Picker.
-4. Optional Exports Buttons & Chart's Data Turned on for Public Readers (eq **exports:true**)
+4. Exporting for Chart & Its Data Turned on for Public Readers (eq **exports** Option).
-5. Automatically updated charts: fast import from OpenOffice by **table** option
+5. Automatically Updated Charts + Fast Import from OpenOffice by **table** Option.
+6. Old Charts Gallery Showing Out on The Same Page of WP's Blog.

 == Changelog ==

+= 1.8.1 =
+Version 1.8.1 -
+Relabelling or removal of all labels on X-axis is available now by calling easy **xaxis** option for most of the chart types.
+Support of standard style attribute with **xaxis** and **yaxis** options that let you format appearence of each axis by all CSS + extended features of SVG chart by chart.
+Resizing of window does not redraw charts automatically since that was resetting own color's settings away.

 = 1.8.0 =
 Version 1.8.0 -